Alexander II (statue in Helsinki): The sculpture Law

 The most famous part of the monument is the sculpture Law at the pedestal, whose figures have later been interpreted as the Finnish Maiden and the lion of the coat of arms of Finland.
 A similar female figure clad in a bear skin cape as a personification of Finland had been previously featured at the pedestal of the statue of Johan Ludvig Runeberg sculpted by Walter Runeberg in 1885 at the Esplanadi park in Helsinki.

 The statue protecting the constitution at the pedestal of the statue of Alexander II was a politically daring allegory which annoyed the Fennoman movement.

 Two gypsum copies were later made of the statue in the same size, of which one was placed in the main stairway of the House of the Estates and the other at the site of the Parliament of Finland at the time, first at the house of the Helsinki voluntary fire brigade and then at the Heinola house.
 The statue was located in the chamber behind the seat of the speaker.
-It was originally intended to be located also in the new Parliament House, but it was decided that it should not contain artwork dating to Russian rule.
+It was originally intended to be located also in the new Parliament House, but it was decided that it should not contain artwork dating to Grand Duchy period.
 So the Law sculpture of the parliament was moved to the government assembly hall of the Presidential Palace in place of the former throne of the ruler, where it remains to this day.
 During transport the head of the Finnish Maiden had to be sawn off.